What are the aims of this leaflet?

 What is oral treatment with corticosteroids?

-Your body produces corticosteroids naturally, on a daily basis.
-Without them it would not be possible to survive.
-Corticosteroids are made in the cortex of the adrenal glands (hence the ‘cortico-’ part of the name).
-The ones used most often in medical treatment (prednisolone and dexamethasone) are not exactly the same as the ones produced in the body (mainly hydrocortisone).
-It is convenient to refer to them just as ‘corticosteroids’ or 'steroids', but you should be aware that they are different from the type of steroids (anabolic steroids) used for power building (which are correctly termed androgenic steroids).
+The corticosteroids used most often in medical treatment, prednisolone and dexamethasone, are not exactly the same as the ones produced in the body.
+It is convenient to refer to them just as ‘corticosteroids’ or 'steroids', but you should be aware that they are different from the type of steroids (anabolic steroids) used for body building.

 What is oral treatment with corticosteroids used for?

-Corticosteroid tablets are needed to treat many skin disorders.
-They reduce inflammation and help to clear the rash, or at least to control it.
-They are commonly used for various blistering skin conditions, 'autoimmune' conditions such as lupus, inflammatory conditions of skin blood vessels (vasculitis), as some other skin problems such as sarcoidosis, or as short-term treatment for severe acute eczema or lichen planus.
+Corticosteroids treat many skin disorders.
+They reduce inflammation and can help to clear a rash, or at least help to control it.
+They are commonly used for various blistering skin conditions, 'autoimmune' conditions such as lupus, inflammatory conditions of skin blood vessels (vasculitis), other skin problems such as sarcoidosis, or as short-term treatment for severe eczema or lichen planus.

 What are the effects of oral treatment with corticosteroids?

-The dose of steroid will be adjusted to reduce the risk of side effects.
-At first a high dose may be needed to bring the skin under control; the dose will then be reduced slowly, and phased out if possible.
+The dose of corticosteroid will be adjusted to reduce the risk of side effects.
+At first a high dose may be needed to bring your skin condition under control; the dose will then be reduced slowly and when appropriate, stopped.

-If you have been taking the tablets for more than a few weeks it is important NOT to stop the medication suddenly.
-Your body may have stopped making its own corticosteroids and become dependent on the tablets for its daily requirement; they must be phased out gradually under the instructions of your doctor.
+If you have been taking the tablets for more than 3 weeks it is important NOT to stop the medication suddenly.
+Your body may have stopped making its own corticosteroids, becoming dependent on the tablets for its daily requirement.
+They must be phased out gradually under the instructions of your doctor.

 What are the side effects of oral treatment with corticosteroids?

-When taken for long periods (more than 2-3 months), or in large doses, corticosteroids can cause a range of possible side effects; the higher the dose, the greater the chances of side effects.
-Your doctor will tell you about these, and will monitor them carefully whilst you are taking the steroids.
+When taken for long periods (more than 2-3 months), corticosteroids can cause a range of side effects; the higher the dose and the longer the course, the greater the chances of side effects.
+They will be discussed with you and you will be monitored for them while receiving treatment.